 Kent Resilience Hub

-Kent Resilience Hub provides information, guidance and resources for parents to support their own, as well as their child’s emotional wellbeing and resilience.
+Kent Resilience Hub provides information, guidance and resources for parents to support their own and their child’s emotional wellbeing and resilience.

 MoodSpark can support young people to better understand and support their own emotional wellbeing and resilience.

 Mind and Body programme is delivered to young people aged 13 to 17-years-old in school and the community to explore and better manage thoughts and behaviours associated with self-harm.
 Mind and Body also offers support for parents and carers of young people receiving support.